Ruzhitsa Wind Park

 About the Project

 A range of turbine sizes are being considered for the project.
-The dimensions of the wind turbines anticipated to be on the market in the next few years are with height of up to about 267.5 m (from base of the turbine to top of the blade tip), with generating capacity of up to 8 MW.
+The dimensions of the wind turbines anticipated to be on the market in the next few years are with height of up to about 180 m (from the base of the turbine to its hub), with generating capacity of up to 8 MW.
 Larger turbines enable greater energy generation from a smaller number of generators, lowering the levelized cost of energy.

 Ruzhitsa wind park will generate enough electricity to power around 326 300 homes.